Last Updated 16/05/2021.

 Best Online Education Sites For Kids

 These are the online education sites, games, apps and resources we are happy to recommend.
 Are they the best?
 I don’t know.
 But they’ve been great for our kids at some point in their education through Kindergarden, Junior (elementary) middle school and high school.
 We mention free and paid resources here and we’ve used or experimented with all of these educational courses and series in the years between 6 and 16.
 There’s something here for kids of any age.

 Reading eggs helps your child learn to read and for older kids, it improves their reading and comprehension.
 It’s targeted at children between 2 and 13-years-old and includes phonics.
 They use this program in schools too.
 My kids used this, sometimes just for fun, it’s bright and colourful, up to about 8 years old.
 For older kids, you’ll find reading materials to improve literacy and understanding.
-Visit Reading Eggs here.
+Visit Reading Eggs here

 The beauty of Khan Academy is that it’s free.
 It’s a vast resource covering many subjects from complete beginner to university level.
 You don’t have to sign up, but you can create an account which will track your progress and offer incentives.